Position: Research Fellow Botany, Museum of New Zealand Te Papa Tongarewa.

 Dr Patrick Brownsey’s areas of interest include plants, ferns, biosystematics and taxonomy.
 He became interested in biosystematics while at the University of Leeds, England, during the 1960s.
 He credits this interest to his Botany Professor, Irene Manton, who was a truly inspirational teacher.
 His interest in ferns was more incidental.
 Ferns were the subject matter that Irene Manton and her colleagues at Leeds were working on, so when Patrick came to do his PhD, he worked on ferns too.

 Subsequently, he had the opportunity to come to New Zealand where he found himself in a country that was full of ferns!
 There were far more ferns here than in England, and it’s here that Patrick became interested in ferns for their own sake.
-Patrick has been working at Te Papa for many years now.
-He enjoys the diversity of his role and considers it a dream job.
+Patrick worked at Te Papa for 46 years.
+He enjoyed the diversity of his role and considered it a dream job.

 Being a curator in a museum is a dream job because it’s really a vocation rather than a job you go into for the money.